cosmos/sdk-tutorials/launchpad-to-stargate/tutorial/02-module-migration.md

 In theory, you **could** copy a module over from your existing application and make relevant changes based off [this](https://docs.cosmos.network/master/migrations/app_and_modules.html) document - if that is your preferred method, of migrating your modules, then you are better off following the aforementioned documentation.

-Instead, we will be using Starport to genrate fresh Stargate-compatible files and migrate the logic from our Launchpad application.
+Instead, we will be using Starport to genrate fresh Stargate-compatible files and migrate the logic from our v0.39 application.
 Note that we will also have to change some of the logic to make it Stargate compatible.

-Essentially, we need to inspect the `Claim` type that is defined in our Launchpad application.
+Essentially, we need to inspect the `Claim` type that is defined in our v0.39 application.

 ```go
 // launchpad/pofe/x/pofe/types/TypeClaim.go